ld4l-labs/bibliotek-o/README.md

 bibliotek-o is an ontology framework for modeling bibliographic metadata based on the [Library of Congress BIBFRAME ontology](http://id.loc.gov/ontologies/bibframe).
 It includes:

-* The [bibliotek-o ontology](http://bibliotek-o.org/ontology/), which defines extensions and modifications to BIBFRAME and is intended to be used as a supplement to the core BIBFRAME ontology.
+* The **bibliotek-o ontology**, which defines extensions and modifications to BIBFRAME and is intended to be used as a supplement to the core BIBFRAME ontology.
 * A set of external ontology fragments (including BIBFRAME) intended for use with the bibliotek-o ontology.
 * A data model and application profile - i.e., a set of recommended models and patterns for expressing bibliographic metadata using BIBFRAME, the bibliotek-o ontology, and other external ontologies.